ericcornelissen/svgo-action/CONTRIBUTING.md

 The _SVGO Action_ project welcomes contributions and corrections of all forms.
 This includes improvements to the documentation or code base, new tests, bug fixes, and implementations of new features.
-We recommend you [open an issue] before making any significant changes so you can be sure your work won't be rejected.
+We recommend you [open an issue] before making any substantial changes so you can be sure your work won't be rejected.
 But for changes such as fixing a typo you can open a Pull Request directly.